 - Conducting research in Seventy’s core mission areas of campaign finance, elections and voting, government reform, and ethics and transparency.

-- Preparing materials and supporting logistics of candidate debates or issue forums in the 2019 election season.
+- Preparing materials and supporting logistics of candidate debates or issue forums in the current election season.

 - Assisting individuals who contact Seventy's office or submit inquiries via email.
 Fellows will be trained in the basics of Philadelphia government and politics with an emphasis on elections and voting procedures.

 - Developing and editing Seventy’s web and social media content.
 Important tasks may include monitoring and analyzing metrics to guide the organization’s content and engagement strategy.
 Fellows will also have the opportunity to create new, innovative social media campaigns and work with digital media experts to learn the basics of message targeting, analytics and maintaining a Google grant.

 - Attending meetings or forums with representatives of government and community groups.